Autónoma Academy

 • Public Administration staff, namely from the Ministry of Foreign Affairs, the Ministry of National Defense, the Ministry of Internal Administration and the Ministry of Economy

-• Senior staff and technicians of Municipal Councils
+• Senior officials and technicians of Municipal Chambers

-The Department of International Relations of the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) jointly promote the Advanced Studies Course on EURASIA.
+The Department of International Relations at the Autonomous University of Lisbon (UAL) and the National Defense Institute (IDN) are jointly promoting the Advanced Studies Course on Eurasia.

-Bringing together a renowned group of experts, this course has the following OBJECTIVES:
+Bringing together a renowned group of experts, this course aims to:

-• Provide information and reflection on the historical evolution and current dynamics in the vast area that goes from Eastern Europe to Central Asia, namely in the Post-Soviet Space
+• To provide information and reflection on the historical evolution and current dynamics in the vast area stretching from Eastern Europe to Central Asia, particularly in the Post-Soviet Space.

-• Understand the potential and risk factors in Eurasia and characterize the political, economic and socio-cultural situation of the peoples and countries of the region, as well as the interests and strategies of the most relevant resident actors, with emphasis on Russia
+• To understand the potential and risk factors in Eurasia and to characterize the political, economic, and socio-cultural situation of the peoples and countries of the region, as well as the interests and strategies of the most relevant resident actors, with particular emphasis on Russia.

-• Promote in-depth analysis of the drivers that influence competitive and cooperative behaviors and interactions in Eurasia, in particular involving Russia, the EU, the USA, NATO, Turkey and China.
+• To promote in-depth analysis of the factors that influence competitive and cooperative behaviors and interactions in Eurasia, particularly involving Russia, the EU, the USA, NATO, Turkey, and China.

-RESPONSIBLE TEACHERS: Professor Heitor Barras Romana and Professor Sónia Sénica
+RESPONSIBLE PROFESSORS: Professor Heitor Barras Romana and Professor Sónia Sénica

 Andrea Cartney (Sapienza di Roma)